ESM121 Water Science and Management

 Modules:

-- Components of the Water Budget: Urban and Rural Water Demands (Tutorialsheet, pdf)
+- Components of the Water Budget: Urban and Rural Water Demands (Tutorialsheet, video)

 Rd.3 Hanak et al. pp 71-103